Adler-Alexander/dev/README.md

 ```

 >[!NOTE]
 > Don't forget that we offer the service to setup and support CCA for you!
-Please check out our premium feature if this is off interest.
+Please check out our premium feature.
 [CCA for Splunk - Premium](https://www.orangecyberdefense.com/se/cca-for-splunk)